loudgazelle/scripts/README.md

 I created this wrapper script so my wife can use [`youtube-dl`](https://github.com/rg3/youtube-dl) to download songs from YouTube without having to remember the command line options.

 # Contributing
-If you have an improvement to suggest feel free to fork the repo and submit a pull request.
+If you have an improvement to suggest feel free to fork the repo, make your change, and submit a pull request.